AstarNetwork/astar-docs/docs/integrations/indexers/covalent.md

 ![6](img/6.webp)

-The Covalent API is RESTful and offers the following out-of-the-box for Astar:
+The Covalent API is RESTful and offers the following out-of-the-box features for Astar:
 ​

 - **Response formats**: JSON and CSV